Whitkirk: Information

-Whitkirk is 4 miles east of Leeds city centre, and about 1 mile from Cross Gates Railway Station, which has services to Leeds City station and York railway station, and is close to the A63 dual carriageway and M1 motorway, meaning it is an ideal location for commuters.
+Whitkirk is 4 mi east of Leeds city centre, and about 1 mi from Cross Gates Railway Station, which has services to Leeds City station and York railway station, and is close to the A63 dual carriageway and M1 motorway, meaning it is an ideal location for commuters.
 The area is well served by regular buses.
 The area has a cricket club which has a large cricket pitch, five tennis courts, a football pitch and a crown green bowling green, along with a large bar area.
 Housing in Whitkirk ranges from detached houses, semi-detached houses and terraced houses.
 It is also home to a Premier Inn, directly next to the Brown Cow public house, a gym, a Co-op, a carpet shop, an undertaker and an estate agent.
 The Temple Newsam War Memorial can be found a few hundred yards along Selby Road towards Halton.

 Education

 Whitkirk has three schools: Whitkirk Primary School, Temple Newsam Halton Primary School, and Temple Moor High School.
 The former Darcy hospital school was located on Hollyshaw Lane.